 Being a nurse is emotionally rewarding.
 You make a real difference in the lives of the hurting and sick people you interact with every single day.
 The money can also be pretty good, if you find the right career path.
+We’ve already talked about how much an RN makes.
 To give you some goals, here are some of the highest paid nurses so you can decide if one of the high paying nursing jobs is right for you.

 Highest Paid Nurses